shashione/hello-world/README.md

 # hello-world
 Hi World
-My name is shashi and stating with GITHUB
+My name is shashi and starting with GITHUB